GovTechSG/TechBiz-Documentation/invite-users.md

 ## Prerequisites

-- You should be a public officer with a [non-SE GSIB](glossary) device.
+- You should be a public officer with a [non-SE GSIB](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/glossary) or [GMD](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/additional-resources/glossary?id=gmd) device.

 Have the following details of the invitee before proceeding: